Jump to content

 Fill me in

-Immigration checks: Follow the right path
+Immigration checks: Follow the lines (literally)

 Fill me in

-Documents and info needed for immigration
+Documents and information needed for immigration

 Keep the following info and documents on hand when going through immigration checks: